Balan Wonderworld: Design

-The game was built using Unreal Engine 4, chosen due to its wide multiplatform support, with a dedicated version of the game being created for each platform.
-The game's technical director Koichi Watanabe made adjustments to the engine, replacing most of its original Blueprint Visual Scripting with C++ to speed up processing, though this caused problems getting the reworked engine working across its platforms.
+The team chose Unreal Engine 4 due to its wide multiplatform support, with a dedicated version of the game being created for each platform.
+The technical director, Koichi Watanabe, made adjustments to the engine, replacing most of its original Blueprint Visual Scripting with C++ to speed up processing, though this caused problems getting the reworked engine working across its platforms.
 They also needed to cope with updates to the engine software, with Watanabe collaborating with Epic Games to incorporate his customization alongside the updates.
 The Steam version caused its own issues due to needing a keyboard option, and the wider variety of graphical options compared to home consoles.
 After transitioning to remote working during 2020, the team cooperated with Epic Games to have access to the Unreal development environment, having separate environments for the Windows and next-generation console versions.

 The cinematics were created by Square Enix's CGI subsidiary Visual Works, directed by Kazuyuki Ikumori.
 Ohshima revealed the original plan did not include CGI scenes, but Visual Works wanted to be part of the project, and Ohshima created rough storyboards from which the studio designed the cinematics.
 When creating the cinematics, they combined the "cool" style of Final Fantasy with more cartoonish Dragon Quest aesthetics.
 This allowed for both emotional depth in expressions and an aesthetic that would appeal to younger audiences.
 Due to its musical elements, special attention was paid to synchronizing the movements and lighting with the musical score.
 Due to the ability to choose the ethnicity of Leo and Emma, which were reflected in all cutscenes, Square Enix partnered with CRI Middleware to provide graphical software.
 CRI Middleware customized one of their software tools to adjust each character's hair and skin tones based on choice within both real-time and CGI scenes without taking up space with tailored cutscenes for each choice.